 Some of them grabbed their heads and said their brains were hurting.
 They were being pushed.
 Finally, one of them said… “If the law isn’t Constitutional, it’s not a good law.
 We need to see if the government is passing Constitutional laws to know if it is being effective.”

 And that’s the crux of it really.
 The Constitution sets a standard, without which, government has no standard and the citizens have no standard to judge government behavior by.

 Some people may say, “Well, the Constitution is racist and was made by racists”.

-My answer is: “Ok, maybe so, but why does that matter?
-It’s a standard and what would you rather, arbitrary unlimited government power with no standard or a government that’s limited by a standard even if that standard was created by racists, murders or whatever terrible slander someone would want to argue?”
+My answer is: “Whether that’s true or not, does that really matter?
+It’s a standard.
+Would anyone prefer arbitrary unlimited government power with no standard to a government that’s limited by a standard even if that standard was created by racists, murders or whatever terrible slander someone would want to argue?”
 The point isn’t the document or the virtue thereof, the point is the fact that there is a document and it sets the standard for government action.

 The Constitution isn’t perfect and that’s why Madison wanted to include the ability to amend it as the country discovered the Constitution’s inherent flaws.

 The point was never the content, the point was that the Constitution limited government’s power, something no government had ever been subject to before.
 Governments always had inherent power, power that they held simply because they were the government.
 Governments with inherent power could do or not do whatever they wanted, with no repercussions and no standard to measure itself against.
 The citizenry could cry out against the government, saying it was abusive and unfair, but the government could respond, “By whose standards?
 What is fair?
 Who makes that call?—Certainly not you.”

 I love the Constitution because it sets that standard.
 It IS the standard.
 We know if government has done something good or bad because of it and we can use it to call government out.
 It governs government and without anything to govern government, government is a relentless taskmaster who gladly tramples liberty.